servactory/servactory.com/docs/guide/actions/usage.md

 ## Options

-Soon
+You can find out more about options in the [options](../actions/options) section.

-## Group of multiple methods
+## Group of multiple actions

-Soon
+You can find out more about a group of multiple actions (methods) in the [grouping](../actions/grouping) section.

 ## Aliases for `make`